Plateau Liaison Director Backs State Police

 Funmi Ogundare

-Chrysanthus, in a statement on Tuesday, argued that rejecting state policing out of fear of abuse by governors is tantamount to denying Nigerians the prospect of safer communities.
+Chrysanthus, in a statement issued yesterday, argued that rejecting state policing out of fear of abuse by governors is tantamount to denying Nigerians the prospect of safer communities.

-“The claim that state police could be abused is an argument that serves the comfort of the elite, not the interest of the people.
+“The claim that state police could be abused is an argument that serves the comfort of the elite, notinterestserest of the people.
 Security cannot be micromanaged from Abuja.
-It must be localised, responsive and community-driven,” he said.
+It must be localised, responsive, and community-driven,” he said.

-According to him, establishing state police would ensure quicker response times, stronger local intelligence, and the deployment of officers familiar with the cultural and geographical contexts of their communities.
+According to him, establishing state police would ensure quicker response time, stronger local intelligence, and the deployment of officers familiar with the cultural and geographical contexts of their communities.

+Chrysanthus stressed that concerns of abuse can be tackled through robust checks and balances, similar to accountability mechanisms in federal institutions.

 “Security is not a privilege reserved for the elite, nor is it an ornament of political status to be paraded around election seasons.
 Security is a right, a non-negotiable, fundamental right of every Nigerian citizen,” he added.